Rideshare Foodie swings through Madison for fish fry, old fashioned and friendly folks

 He said he came up with the name The Rideshare Foodie in 2020, during the pandemic, when he was living in San Antonio.
 His roommate asked him what he would call a TV show if he had one.

-"I know people have short attention spans," Torres said.
+"I know people have short attention spans," he said.
 "What would pull somebody's attention if they were flicking through channels, 'Rideshare Foodies' would pop right up."

 Torres said he'll have a home base every few years.
 He lived in Texas for two years and is about to move to Idaho Falls and settle there for a year.